Secure and Efficient Federated Learning Through Layering and Sharding Blockchain

 \begin{enumerate}[1)]

-\item \emph{Device Selection:} In each training round of one shard, SLN selects candidates for shard training based on the status of IoT devices such as local data profile and power status reported periodically.
-Only the devices that are willing to participate in training and have abundant battery and stable network coverage will be selected.
-Then, these selected devices are authorized to access the subchain to download the basic round model for local training and upload updated local models.
-It is worth noting that the device selection in each shard is independent.
+\item \emph{Device Selection:} In each training round of one shard, SLN selects candidates for shard training based on the status of IoT devices, such as their local data profile and power status, which are reported periodically.
+Only devices ready for training with sufficient battery and stable network coverage are chosen.
+These devices are then authorized to access the subchain, download the basic round model for local training, and subsequently upload their updated models.
+It is worth noting that device selection in each shard operates independently.

-\item \emph{Local Update:} Based on the basic round model obtained from the subchain, the device will run the training process over the local raw data to solve problem (\ref{eq:localProb}).
-Then the updated local model will be sent to the subchain node (SLN or SFN) after reaching the goal declared in the smart contract, such as the number of local training epochs or a target evaluation metric convergence value, are met, the updated local model is transmitted to the relevant subchain node (SLN or SFN).
+\item \emph{Local Update:} Utilizing the basic round model obtained from the subchain, each device performs the local training process by engaging with its raw data to address problem (\ref{eq:localProb}).
+Once the predefined goals set in the smart contract, such as a certain number of local training epochs or a target evaluation metric convergence value, are met, the updated local model is transmitted to the relevant subchain node (SLN or SFN).

-\item \emph{Model Aggregation:} As shown in Algorithm \ref{alg:oneShardTrainingIteration}, each subchain node receives local models and validates the accuracy based on the test dataset.
-The validity of these models is determined using the preset threshold $A_{\tau}$ is used to judge the validity of models and could be set as the value of the evaluation metric of the basic round model used in the current training round, such as accuracy for target recognition tasks or perplexity for natural language processing.
-Subsequently, the SLN aggregates the valid local models according to (\ref{eq:shardAggregate}) to update the \emph{shard model} and then publish it to subchain as the \emph{basic round model} during the shard training iteration.
-Due to the synchronous manner is used in the shard training, the aggregation of the shard model will be triggered once enough IoT devices upload local models in time, otherwise the round will be abandoned.
-The process from device selection to model aggregation is called \emph{a round of shard training}.
-If the current iteration has not been terminated, the updated shard model will be packed as a subchain transaction and then be published to the subchain to provide the basic round model for the next shard training round.
+\item \emph{Model Aggregation:} As outlined in Algorithm \ref{alg:oneShardTrainingIteration}, subchain nodes first receive and validate local models against the test dataset.
+The validity of these models is determined using the preset threshold $A_{\tau}$, which is typically aligned with the evaluation metric of the basic round model relevant to the current training round, such as accuracy for target recognition tasks or perplexity for natural language processing.
+Subsequently, the SLN aggregates the valid local models following \eqref{eq:shardAggregate} to update the \emph{shard model}, which is then disseminated to the subchain as the \emph{basic round model} for the ongoing shard training iteration.
+Due to the synchronous manner of the training within each shard, the aggregation of the shard model is triggered when sufficient IoT devices upload their local models within a specified period of time, otherwise, the round is discarded.
+This entire procedure, encompassing device selection and model aggregation, constitutes \emph{a round of shard training}.
+If the iteration continues, the updated shard model is packaged as a new subchain transaction and published to the subchain, forming the basis for the next shard training round.

 \end{enumerate}